 Care should be taken to avoid errors.
 The approved person who signs the Front Page of the Quarterly Return (CQ) should initial any alterations to entries.
 Correction fluid should not be used in correcting entries.

-All information should be legible, especially the name of the persons signing the Quarterly Return (CQ).
+All information should be legible, in particular the name of the persons signing the Quarterly Return (CQ).

-If you have any questions, please contact one of the following numbers:
+If you have any questions, please contact The Customer Contact Centre